HusnainRKI/ms-copilot-gateway/README.md

     ```bash
     python main.py --message-mode all --port 8888
     ```
-4. To enable debug logging (sets log level to DEBUG and shows full prompts):
+4. To select the Copilot service to connect to (defaults to `standard`):
+    *   `standard`: Connects to `copilot.microsoft.com`.
+    *   `m365`: Connects to `m365.cloud.microsoft` (experimental, requires appropriate M365 Copilot access and may need configuration adjustments in `config.py`).
     ```bash
+    python main.py --copilot-type standard
+    # or
+    python main.py --copilot-type m365
+    ```
+5. To enable debug logging (sets log level to DEBUG and shows full prompts):
+    ```bash
     python main.py --debug-logging
     ```
-5. The server will launch Edge, navigate to Copilot, and be ready to accept API requests.
+6. The server will launch Edge, navigate to the selected Copilot service, and be ready to accept API requests.
-6. AI editors or clients can then be configured to use the endpoint: `http://<host>:<port>/v1/chat/completions`.
+7. AI editors or clients can then be configured to use the endpoint: `http://<host>:<port>/v1/chat/completions`.

 ### Stdio REPL Mode